siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **Partition**

-  The menu item "Partition" is of utmost importance.
+  The menu item *"Partition"* is of utmost importance.
 For the partition selected below, the menu shows all available operations depending on whether the partition is mounted or unmounted.
 Note that some of the sub-items can also perform critical or dangerous actions.

   ![GParted Data Recovery](./images/gparted/gparted07-en.png)

 + **Create a new partition**

-  In the toolbar, the New button allows you to create a new partition if an unallocated area was previously selected.
-The appearing window lets you specify the size and the file system type for a primary, extended or logical partition.
+  In the toolbar, the *"New"* button allows you to create a new partition if an unallocated area was previously selected.
+The appearing window lets you specify the size and the file system type for a primary, extended, or logical partition.

   ![GParted New Partition](./images/gparted/gparted05-en.png)

 + **Resize/Move**

-  The partition can be resized, enlarged and moved with the mouse.
+  The partition can be resized, enlarged, and moved with the mouse.
 Alternatively, enter the new values into the provided fields.

   ![GParted resize](./images/gparted/gparted08-en.png)

 + **If a mistake has been made**

-  In the "Edit" menu, you can find the options *"Undo Last Operation "* and *"Delete All Operations "*.
+  In the *"Edit"* menu, you can find the options *"Undo Last Operation "* and *"Delete All Operations "*.
 The area is highlighted in green.

   ![Undo GParted](./images/gparted/gparted06-en.png)

 + **Apply**

   No changes have been made to the drives yet.
-If you are sure that all the intended changes are correct, select *"Apply All Operations "* in the "Edit" menu.
+If you are sure that all the intended changes are correct, select *"Apply All Operations"* in the *"Edit"* menu.
 The following dialog will appear, which should be confirmed.

   ![GParted Execute and save](./images/gparted/gparted09-en.png)